HEIG-VD-WEB/web-course/docs/practical-works/practical-work-2/index.md

 Each criterion will be accompanied by a comment explaining the points obtained, a general comment on your work and the final grade.

-If you have any questions about the evaluation, you can contact us!
+If you have any questions about the evaluation, you can contact me!